deductive techniques for model-based concurrency verification

 Software has integrated deeply into modern society, not only for small conveniences and entertainment, but also for safety-critical tasks.
-As we increasingly depend on software in our everyday lives, it becomes increasingly important that these software systems are reliable, as well as correct with respect to their intended behaviour.
-However, providing any guarantees on their reliability and correctness is very challenging, as software is developed by humans, who by nature make mistakes.
+As we increasingly depend on software in our daily life, it becomes increasingly important that such software systems are both reliable and correct with respect to their intended behaviour.
+However, providing any guarantees about their reliability and correctness is very challenging, as software is developed by humans, who by nature make mistakes.
 This challenge is further complicated by the increasing demand for parallelism and concurrency, to match the developments in processing hardware.
 Concurrency makes software even more error-prone, as the concurrent interactions between different subsystems typically constitute far too many behaviours for programmers to comprehend.
 Software developers therefore need formal techniques that aid them to understand all possible system behaviours, to ensure their reliability and correctness.

 This thesis contributes towards such formal techniques, and focusses in particular on deductive verification: a software verification approach based on mathematical logic.
 In deductive verification, the intended behaviour of software is specified in a program logic, allowing the use of (semi-)automated tools to verify whether the code implementation adheres to this specified behaviour, in every possible scenario.